Skip to main content

 Category Affix (default)

 Adds a configurable affix to the matched torrent's category.
 Prevents Sonarr/Radarr from importing cross-seeded files as duplicates.
-AutoTMM is inherited from the matched torrent.
+In regular mode (no hardlink/reflink), AutoTMM is inherited from the matched torrent.

 Affix Mode: